-Jordan Dalzell (she/her/hers) is a 26-year-old poet living in the Bay Area.
+Jordan Dalzell (she/her/they) is a 29-year-old poet living in the Bay Area.
 Writer was the first name she called herself.
 Words are her compass.
-She teaches spoken word to youth with Bay Area Creative.
+Pre pandemic, she taught spoken word to youth with Bay Area Creative.

 She teaches radical social justice to the little ones in her life--striving to infuse her teaching pedagogy with intersectional feminism and teaching through play.
 Her life centers around activism, supporting grassroots projects and one day creating a school focused on hands-on multi-lingual whole child community-based learning.

 In her free time, she spends her time reading, looking up bodies of water, and taking blankets back from her dogs, Lega and Appa (yes, he's named from Avatar and the Last Airbender)

-Jordan has represented the Santa Cruz Poetry team for two years in a row and is also the co-founder of the slam team at her graduate school in California Institute of Integral Studies.
+Jordan represented the Santa Cruz Poetry team two years in a row and is also the co-founder of the slam team at her graduate school in California Institute of Integral Studies.
 She's working on an MFA in poetry in between juggling chronic illness and surviving a pandemic.